microsoft/playwright/docs/src/api/params.md

   - `index` ?<[int]> Matches by the index.
 Optional.

 Options to select.
 If the `<select>` has the `multiple` attribute, all matching options are selected, otherwise only the first option matching one of the passed options is selected.
-String values are equivalent to `{value:'string'}`.
+String values are matching both values and labels.
 Option is considered matching if all specified properties match.

 ## wait-for-navigation-url